Representation for Assault and Battery charges in the Greater Richmond Area

 - Intimidation: To cause someone to be in fear of bodily harm by use of threatening vocabulary or conduct.
 Intimidation cases do not involve the display of a weapons, an attack, or stalking.

-Due to its status as a Clas 2 Felony, an Aggravated Malicious Wounding charge can carry anywhere from 20 years to life in prison.
+Due to its status as a Class 2 Felony, an Aggravated Malicious Wounding charge can carry anywhere from 20 years to life in prison.
 Fortunately, not all Aggravated Assault charges are considered Malicious Wounding.
-For example, if a firearm is displayed during an unlawful attack, it is conidered an aggravated assault, but not necessarily Malicious Wounding.
+For example, if a firearm is displayed during an unlawful attack, it is considered an aggravated assault, but not necessarily Malicious Wounding.

-In 2012, there were 33,632 arrests for Simple Assault in the Commonwealth of Virginia, of which 1,316 occured in Chesterfield County.
+In 2015, there were 32,900 arrests for Simple Assault in the Commonwealth of Virginia, of which 1756 occurred in Chesterfield County.

 Simple Assault and Battery is written in the Code of Virginia under section 18.2-57 which states: